data-govt-nz/odd17/README.md

  - Fire spread predictor tool - Tool that could make use of geographic data of fires combined with wind velocity/direction data to predict potential fire spread and warn citizens ahead of time for evacuation purposes.

- - SafeWater - A functioning prototype mobile application for checking whether water near you is safe to swim in and crowdsource water quality observations.
+ - [SafeWater](https://jvdanker.github.io/) ([code](https://github.com/jvdanker/jvdanker.github.io)) - A functioning prototype mobile application for checking whether water near you is safe to swim in and crowdsource water quality observations.

  - [Eascape routes](EscapeRoutes/Readme.md) - Concept for an application that shows official evacuation routes in the event of an earthquake or tsunami overlaid with local crowd sourced routes.